near/docs/docs/develop/evm/near-web3-provider.md

 The [near-web3-provider](https://github.com/near/near-web3-provider) is a custom provider that can be used when working in a Web3 environment.
 There are two typical use cases for a Web3 provider:

-1. [Frontend](#frontend) — interacting with smart contracts via a user interface on the web
+1. [front-end](#front-end) — interacting with smart contracts via a user interface on the web
-2. [Backend](#backend) — typically testing and deploying EVM-based contracts or using NEAR CLI.
-Anything where there is not a website frontend interacting with smart contracts.
+2. [back-end](#back-end) — typically testing and deploying EVM-based contracts or using NEAR CLI.
+Anything where there is not a website front-end interacting with smart contracts.

-## Frontend
+## front-end

 The [NPM package](https://npmjs.com/package/near-web3-provider) can be added to a NodeJS project with: